Lassie's Rescue Rangers

 "Arctic Adventure" (11/10/73)

-In Alaska, the Rescue Rangers must find the downed airplane of two firefighters, Larry and Frank, needed to put out ignited gas at a well site near the town of Bear Claw.
-Then a blizzard develops.
-Other supporting characters include an Aleutian named Nandi.
+In Alaska, the Rescue Rangers must find the downed airplane of two firefighters, Larry and Frank, desperately needed to put out ignited gas at a well site near the town of Bear Claw.
+When a blizzard develops the Turners must seek help from Aleutian named Nandi.

 "The Sunken Galleon" (11/17/73)

-While searching for a missing diver, the Rescue Rangers find a sunken galleon—and an enemy submarine.
+While searching for a missing diver, the Rescue Rangers find a sunken Spanish galleon—and an enemy submarine.

 "Gold Mine" (11/24/73)

-Gene Fox is taken prisoner by Betty and Jason, two criminals who, after being rescued by the Turners, proceed on their mission to rob Fort Knox.
+Gene Fox is taken hostage by Betty and Jason, two criminals who, after being rescued by the Turners, proceed on their mission to rob Fort Knox.

 "Rodeo" (12/01/73)